lnkhamalah/medical-transportation-system-design/05-System-Architecture/05-security-model.md

 - Enforce strict role-based access control (internal and facility-facing roles)
 - Protect operational and billing integrity
 - Minimize PHI/PII exposure through public intake
 - Preserve auditability for dispute-sensitive and billing-sensitive actions
+- Prevent automated abuse from degrading operational reliability or notification reputation
 - Protect data in transit and at rest
 - Enforce encryption using TLS for all external and internal service communication
 - Ensure database and object storage encryption at rest using managed encryption keys